vedantkulkarni/mqchat/README.md

 - **services/**: Contains the different microservices, each in its own subdirectory.
 - **sqlboiler.toml**: Configuration file for SQLBoiler, an ORM tool for generating Go code from the database schema.
 - **tmp/**: Temporary files and directories used during development and testing.
+- **Makefile**: Contains various commands for building, generating code, and running the project.
+- **README.md**: The documentation file you are currently reading.

 ## Screenshots